faroman1/QMB6315S25/README.md

 ## Course Description

-The objective of this course is to teach you to solve quantitative problems using the Python programming language.
-It is designed for students interested in pursuing a career in business analytics.
-You will learn how to design computer programs that read data, manipulate data, perform calculations with data and apply these to problems in business analytics.
+This course is the second of a two-part series designed to introduce you to the main tools of business analytics.
+We will learn to write computer programs in Python, a language commonly used for data engineering and data science.
+We will use Python to obtain and organize data from databases using SQL.
+We will learn how to process data and estimate models, using the many useful modules and packages available in Python.
+We will continue to use GitHub, a version control system, to track your progress in software development.

 ## Learning Objectives

 After completing this course, the student is expected to be able to:
 -	understand the types of data in Python and the corresponding operations,
 -	use Python modules to solve problems,
--	write new functions and modules,
+-	write new functions in Python,
--	understand and implement calculations using linear algebra,
+-	obtain a data set from a database using SQL,
--	prepare and analyze data to solve a business problem and
+-	prepare and analyze data to solve a business problem.
--	understand how numerical calculations on the computer differ from written calculations.

 ## Enrollment Requirements

-The formal requirements include QMB 3003 and QMB 3200, Quantitative Business Tools I and II.
-The true requirement, however, is a quantitative mindset.
+Students should have taken a course in linear regression modelling, such as ECO6416, and an introductory course in programming, such as QMB 6316; however, the main requirement is a quantitative mindset.
 Computer programming is a quantitative exercise and is suitable for those with an interest in quantitative problem solving.

 ## Textbooks